 sudo yum install getscreen.me.rpm

 Binary package must be enabled for use as a program:

 To get continuous access to the desktop, the agent must be linked to your account.
 Quick signing up will be required.

-After signing up, enter your e-mail and password on the second tab, then click on “Login” button:
+After signing up, enter your login on the second tab and click Login:

 After logging in, your desktop will be linked to your account.